Telehealth: Methods and modalities

 Telehealth requires good Internet access by participants, usually in the form of a strong, reliable broadband connection, and broadband mobile communication technology of at least the fourth generation (4G) or long-term evolution (LTE) standard to overcome issues with video stability and bandwidth restrictions.
 As broadband infrastructure has improved, telehealth usage has become more widely feasible.

-Healthcare providers often begin telehealth with a needs assessment which assesses hardships which can be improved by telehealth such as travel time, costs or time off work.
-Collaborators, such as technology companies can ease the transition.
+Healthcare providers often begin telehealth with a needs assessment which assesses hardships that can be improved by telehealth such as travel time, costs or time off work.
+Collaborators such as technology companies can ease the transition.

 Delivery can come within four distinct domains: live video (synchronous), store-and-forward (asynchronous), remote patient monitoring, and mobile health.
+Audio-based telemedicine, primarily through telephone consultations, has been studied as a tool for managing chronic conditions.
+A systematic review of 40 randomized controlled trials found that audio-based care was generally comparable to in-person or video care, though with low to very low certainty of evidence.

 Store and forward

 Store-and-forward telemedicine involves acquiring medical data (like medical images, biosignals etc.) and then transmitting this data to a doctor or medical specialist at a convenient time for assessment offline.
 It does not require the presence of both parties at the same time.
 Dermatology (cf: teledermatology), radiology, and pathology are common specialties that are conducive to asynchronous telemedicine.
-A properly structured medical record preferably in electronic form should be a component of this transfer.
+A properly structured medical record, preferably in electronic form, should be a component of this transfer.
 The 'store-and-forward' process requires the clinician to rely on a history report and audio/video information in lieu of a physical examination.

 Remote monitoring

 Remote monitoring, also known as self-monitoring or testing, enables medical professionals to monitor a patient remotely using various technological devices.
 This method is primarily used for managing chronic diseases or specific conditions, such as heart disease, diabetes mellitus, or asthma.
 These services can provide comparable health outcomes to traditional in-person patient encounters, supply greater satisfaction to patients, and may be cost-effective.
-Examples include home-based nocturnal dialysis and improved joint management.
+Examples include home-based nocturnal dialysis, improved joint management, and diabetes care using audio-based telemedicine with remote monitoring tools.

 Real-time interactive

 Electronic consultations are possible through interactive telemedicine services which provide real-time interactions between patient and provider.
-Videoconferencing has been used in a wide range of clinical disciplines and settings for various purposes including management, diagnosis, counseling and monitoring of patients.
+Videoconferencing has been used in a wide range of clinical disciplines and settings for various purposes, including management, diagnosis, counseling, and monitoring of patients.